Jan Hendrik Hofmeyr (1894–1948): Death

 He has passed on, but his service and the high spirit in which he sought to serve his country and his fellow-men of all races remain our abiding possessions.

 This is a better and richer country for his service, and his message will not be forgotten.

 His death was premature and to some extent caused by the heavy burden of all the work that Smuts had entrusted to him.
 Smuts may have helped to win the war in Europe, but at home he lost not only an election, but also the best and most likely candidate to continue his legacy.
 South Africa lost one of the clearest liberal voices in its politics.

 Legacy

 Hofmeyr's insight into racial issues was captured in many statements that Hofmeyr made, particularly concerning the rights of non-white people in South Africa.
 Honorary degrees were conferred on him by the University of Cape Town (D.Sc.), Witwatersrand (LLD) and Oxford (D.C.L.).

 The University of the Witwatersrand has turned the one-time administrator's house into a museum and restaurant, called Hofmeyr House.
 His papers are housed at the University of Natal as part of its Alan Paton collection.
 Paton's seminal novel Cry, the Beloved Country is dedicated to his friend Jan Hendrik Hofmeyr.
 In 1964, Paton published a Hofmeyr biography.
 A suburb in the city of Johannesburg, Jan Hofmeyr, was named after him.
+The grand hall at the South African College High School is named in his honour.